ZijianHe/koa-router/README.md

 ### Chaining

-The various methods (get, post, etc) return their Router instance, so routes can be chained:
+The http methods (get, post, etc) return their `Router` instance, so routes can be chained as you're used to with express:

 ```js
 var api = new Router();